ymadoff/ryba/hive/client/check.coffee.md

 # Hive Client Check

-This module check both the HCatalog and Hive Server2 servers respectively using the commands "hive" and "beeline".
+This module check the HCatalog server using the `hive` command.

 Debug mode in the "hive" command is activated with the "hive.root.logger"
 parameter: